Last Updated: February 27, 2023

 As long as you are in the path of the lubber line, you are in the right direction.

 The ring around the card with the degrees is called the Bezel.
 It helps navigate more efficiently; there are two ticks present on the bezel that aid in doing the same.

 When the compass is in level position, the needle points north; that is when the bezel should be rotated, placing the two ticks in such a way that North falls between them.
 You should place 0 against North.

 Divers need to ensure that the north movement and the index marking align.
 If the north movement starts to move outside the index marking, you may be heading in a slightly different path.

 In such a case, the diver must halt and locate north and then adjust the index marking.
 The next step is to turn enough for lubber line to point to your initial heading.
 For this, check the degree or tick.

-The compass must be level when taking the readings; that is why a side window is made.
+It must be level when taking the readings; that is why a side window is made.
 It helps you keep the compass level while taking the reading.
-It would help if you kept the compass horizontal while reading; thus, the side window is located on the sides of the compass.
+It would help if you kept the compass horizontal while reading; thus, the side window is located on the sides.